How to buy the best bathroom faucet for your home, with information on faucet finishes, types, fittings, valves and styles.

 Whether a faucet is or isn’t right for your bathroom will depend on your budget, preferences, and the sink or counter where the faucet mounts.

 Most bathroom faucets are made from brass.
 Their parts are either cast in molds or machine-stamped.
-Of the two methods, faucets that are cast are better.
+Of the two methods, cast faucets are better.

 During manufacture, faucets are given any of several finishes, including chrome, brushed chrome, polished brass, pewter, stainless, gold plating, or powder-coated enamel.